ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 :::info
 Do not forget to repeat this step when updating Listonomicon!
 For maximum safety, delete the contents of %AppData%\Local\Larian Studios\Baldur's Gate 3\Script Extender and then repeat this step when updating the list, to ensure that any old/unneeded mod settings are gone and any new/updated mod settings are added correctly.
+Don't like Listo's mod settings?
+Hit "1" on your numrow to open the Mod Configuration Menu and tweak as you see fit.
+Just don't cry if you break something.
 :::

 ### 7.)
 Preparing Steam